diegocanton/remove_ubnt_mf/README.md

 The exploit use USER:mother and PASS:fucker try it before your user and pass, in test it's work.
 This script remove this user.

+These are examples of the firmware WGET ubiquiti does not support HTTPS connections as the RAW link GitHub.
+You will need to host the file on a disinfection your server.

 # Multiple radios via SSHPASS
 ------------------
 You can use a single Linux machine with SSHPASS installed to clear all your network equipment improving the sample script clearmf.sh